nurlanotek/demoIntro2CS/README.md

 # demoIntro2CS
+Project title:
+Demo GitHub repository for the Class "Introduction to CS"

+Project description:
-Repository is created for demo purposes.
+Repository is created for demo purposes and would be used to demonstrate the capabilities of the git VCS.

 Author: Nurlan Sh.
 Email: nurlanotek@gmail.com